juanlao/BenfordsLaw/README.md

 This reports is for learning purposes and will contain apps implementing [Benford's Law](https://en.wikipedia.org/wiki/Benford%27s_law) in diferent technologies.

-Currently it is only implemented in iOS with Swift.
+Currently it is only implemented in iOS with Swift as is the platform I am learning